RWS/studio-api-docs/apiconcepts/core/creating_extensions.md

 Creating Extensions
 ----
 The plug-in framework comes with a C# project template for developing extensions: *SDL Plug-in Project*.
-It shows up in the Visual Studio 2019 New Project dialog:
+It shows up in the <var:VisualStudioEdition> New Project dialog:

 <img style="display:block; " src="images/PlugInTemplate.jpg"/>